AmrGablla/Blog/_posts/2024-04-23-VTK-adjust-transfer-functions-for-volume-rendering.markdown

 ---
 layout: post
-title:  "VTK adjust transfer functions for volume rendering"
+title:  "VTK Adjust Transfer Functions for Volume Rendering"
 date:   2024-04-23 14:30:55 +0200
 ---
-# VTK Adjust Transfer Functions for Volume Rendering

 When it comes to rendering medical images in 3D volume using either the Cornerstone library or the VTK library directly, mastering the widely-used WW/WL tool becomes essential.
 This tool equips radiologists with the precision to adjust visualization focus within a specific window, thereby enhancing diagnostic capabilities.